mojolicious/pg.js/README.md

 await pg.migrations.fromDirecory(Path.currentFile().sibling('migrations'), {name: 'yet_another_app'});
 ```

-To store your individual migration steps in separate files you can use a directory layout like this.
+To store your individual migration steps in separate SQL files you can use a directory structure like this.
+These files
+do not require special comments, because the version and migration direction are contained in the file names.

 ```
 `--migrations